brunofreda/lvl-up/README.md

-# LvL Up
+# LvL Up - Tasks module

 Welcome to the LvL Up app!

-This is a fully functional to do list app with gamification features.
+This is one module of a bigger project which would be the full app, a self-management app with gamification features.
+This module includes the view to create, update and delete tasks.

 Its main inspiration was Google Tasks, an app that I use daily, but in which some functionalities were lacking in some way for me.
 The features I would have loved to see in such app were mainly two: being able to have a personal order for the tasks even when you select to sort them by date, and being able to hide completed tasks instead of accumulating them in a separate section.
 So I tried to recreate something similar to Google Tasks but incorporating these features.
-But then I started thinking what else I would like to see in a to do list app.
-What if completing tasks could be gamified?
-And from that LvL Up was born!
-A full fledged to do list app, which this is just a prototype of, which would have all sorts of gamification features.
-For now, the only feature of this sort that I incorporated is that completed tasks give you points.
-Below there's a full list of the features of this version of the app.
+It also includes one gamification feature: completed tasks give you points.

 https://github.com/brunofreda/lvl-up/assets/47567054/c5a5e6d4-e122-42f6-8d84-81280c60c1ab